VisualComputing/nub/README.md

 The eye can be controlled both programmatically (since a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) is a [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html) specialization) and interactively (using the mouse, see [mouse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#mouse--) and [Mouse](https://visualcomputing.github.io/frames-javadocs/frames/processing/Mouse.html)).

 Observe the anonymous inner [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) class intance which is used to define how the node will behave: actions are bound to the node using the event `Shortcut` attribute which identifies it.
-For instance {@code Shortcut(PApplet.LEFT))} tells us the {@code event} is a {@link MotionEvent2} mouse drag (refer to the [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) API for details).
+For instance `Shortcut(PApplet.LEFT))` tells us the `event` is a `MotionEvent2` mouse drag (refer to the [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) API for details).

 Note also the [setDefaultGrabber(Grabber)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#setDefaultGrabber-frames.input.Grabber-) call which will direct user input (e.g., mouse) to the eye when no other node is being picked.